north cascades & Mount Baker-Snoqualmie national forest

 lake 22

-Only a little over an hour away from Seattle, Lake 22 is a classic giant tree hike that climbs through an ancient forest before terminating at a stunning mountain lake.
+Just a little over an hour away from Seattle, Lake 22 is a classic giant tree hike that climbs through an ancient forest before terminating at a stunning mountain lake.
 Pictures of the lake are featured here.
 The rivers that drain from the peaks around Mount Pilchuck have carved deep valleys over the millennia, including the one to Lake 22.
-After about 1/2 a mile into the hike, giant western red cedars begin to flank the trail on both sides.
+After about half a mile into the hike, giant western red cedars begin to flank the trail on both sides.
 And for the next mile, the views into the forest only get better.
-Later, as the trail exits the forest through switchbacks, the trees appear smaller until hikers reach the rewarding lake.
+Later, as the trail exits the forest through switchbacks, the trees appear smaller until hikers reach the stunning lake.

 IMG_2877.jpeg